 - Have a cosigner.
 If you don’t have good credit, having a cosigner with good credit can improve your chances of getting approved.

-- Fill out the bail bond application completely and accurately.
+- Fill out the emergency bail bond application completely and accurately.
 Omitting information or making mistakes on the application can decrease your chances of getting approved.